smartics/smartics-enforcer-rules/README.md

-# smartics-enforcer-rules
+# smartics Enforcer Rules for Maven
-A collection of rules for the Maven enforcer plugin.
+A collection of rules for the [Maven Enforcer Plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/).

+Visit the [homepage of this project](https://www.smartics.eu/confluence/display/SERFM) for details.